Skip to Content

 Do you have a plant that is too big to bring indoors?
 Take cuttings of it in the fall and put them in a sunny location.

 You will have new plants for free next spring.
-My spider plant is enormous but the babies will give me a new one next year!
+My spider plant was enormous this year, but propagating the babies will give me several new plants for my hanging basket next year!

 Do you follow any other rules for winter house plant care?
 I’d love to hear your tips in the comment section below.

-Admin Note: this post for winter house plant care first appeared on the blog in January of 2013.
-I have updated the post to add new photos, a printable project card and a video for you to enjoy.
+Admin Note: this post on how to care for houseplants in the winter first appeared on the blog in January 2013.
+I have updated the post to add new photos, a printable project card, and a video for you to enjoy.

 Active Time 30 minutes